 I was very lucky to have someone guide me through this myself and so I have always felt that where I can I should try and help others too.
-To be very clear this is never in the form of advice.
-I don’t, can’t and shouldn’t advise anyone, I’m not a doctor.
-When I talk to people I therefore just say that all I can tell them is what I’ve learnt through my own journey and what that has led me personally to do.
-I also always start by clarifying the most vital point first.
+To be very clear I don’t, can’t and shouldn’t tell anyone what to do, I’m not a doctor.

-I am in remission, I have no visible evidence of disease but that categorically does not mean I am ‘cured’.
+And whilst I’m in remission and I have no visible evidence of disease that categorically does not mean I am ‘cured’.
 There is still no cure for cancer.

 But there is hope and hope is what makes someone that’s been given that horrific news the ability to put one foot in front of the other, walk out into the world and still live their life.
 It’s not up to anyone else, a doctor, a loved one and certainly not me if someone should or shouldn’t have hope or want to explore anything else.
 It’s the patient who makes that decision and all you can do is arm them with information.

 Similarly every person and every cancer is different.
 My journey will never be exactly the same for anyone else.
 I can’t even say that any one thing I have done has definitely worked.
 But there’s a general process and some principles that I do feel passionately has been a game-changer for me and if this helps others then of course I will share it.

 And so following my 2nd anniversary of staying alive and another completely clear MRI scan showing no evidence of disease I thought I should write out what I tell people that get in touch.